-Creating an interactive Virtual Reality (VR) experience from scratch is much easier than you think.
+Creating an interactive Virtual Reality (VR) project from scratch is much easier than you think.
 Especially because nowadays there are no coding skills required to do so.
-Additionally there are more quality free resources available today than ever before to help you hit the ground running with your new VR experience.
+Additionally, there are more quality free resources available today than ever before to help you hit the ground running with your new VR project.

-To save you time and put you right ahead of the pack we created this resource guide with only the best free resources available in the VR world today.
+To save you time and put you right ahead of the pack we created this resource guide with only the best free resources available in the Virtual Reality world today.

 Step 1: Idea generation

-If you want to get started with VR and VRdirect but have no idea what kind of experience you want to create in the first place, you can always get some inspiration from already existing experiences and content.
-The following two resources offer you an enormous load of material that you can work through and generate the perfect idea for your interactive VR experience.
+If you want to get started with VR and VRdirect but have no idea what kind of experience you want to create in the first place, you can always get some inspiration from existing projects and content.
+The following two resources offer you an enormous collection of material that you can work through to generate the perfect idea for your Virtual Reality approach.

-If this is not enough for you and you want to take it one step further and really want to see what is possible in terms of 360° video you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.
+If you want to take it one step further and want to see what is possible in terms of 360° video, you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.

-On Youtube the search for 360° content works even better.
+On Youtube, the search for 360° content works even better.
 Input your search term and afterwards use the “Filter”-tab of the Youtube search to display 360° videos.
-You can also apply multiple filters.
-For example to show for the most watched videos first.
+You can also apply multiple filters in order to, for example, show videos with the most views first.

 Step 2: Wireframing and Storyboard

 After you’re done sketching your user experience it’s now time to create your storyboard.
 A storyboard is a shot-by-shot visual plan that shows what a film will look like before the film is shot.
-It’s very important to create one in the first place so you don’t miss out on any important shots when filming your footage.
-If you are producing your VR experience for someone else you should definitely talk with your client about your storyboard first before you start producing.
+Working with a storyboard is very important so you don’t miss out on any important shots when filming your footage.
+If you are producing your Virtual Reality project for someone else, you should definitely consult your client about the storyboard first before you start producing.

 Step 3: Footage and content

-You should now be clear about what story you want to tell and what media you need for that.
-For VR experiences the basis will always be 360° photo or video-content or something that you designed in 3D.
+You should now have a clear idea of what kind of story you want to tell and what media and content you need for that.
+For Virtual Reality projects, the basis will always be 360° photo or video content or something that was rendered out in 3D.

 The Street View App lets you create 360° photos directly with your smartphone – for free and without any additional hardware.
 Just open the app on your iOS or Android device and click on “Create” and take a series of photos.
-The photos are taken automatically and once you’re done the app does all the stitching work for you.
-After the stitching is done the 360° photo will be automatically saved on your smartphone which can then be added to your experience
+The photos are taken automatically and once you’re done, the app does all the stitching work for you.
+After the stitching is done, the 360° photo will be automatically saved to your smartphone and can then be integrated into your Virtual Reality project.

-While 360° photo content can basically be edited in any image software this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.
+While 360° photo content can be edited with many free image editing tools, this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.

-Although you don’t need any fancy looking 3D-animations to create a stunning and interactive VR experience, some people still want or have to use them.
-With 3D-animation computer graphics are used to give the impression of objects moving and being in a three-dimensional space.
+Although you don’t need any fancy looking 3D-animations to create a stunning and interactive VR experience, some people still want to use them or even have to.
+With 3D-animation, computer graphics are used to give the impression of objects moving and being in a three-dimensional space.

-Other software might offer more advanced features for creating 3D models, but when you’ve never used a 3D modeling tool, you can probably do everything without them.
-Also, other and more advanced software most of the time isn’t free.
+Other software tools might offer more advanced features for creating 3D models, but if you’ve never used a 3D modeling tool, you can probably do everything you need to do without the more advanced ones.
+Also, other and more advanced software tools aren’t free most of the time.

-Blender is more than good enough to create your very first 3D models for your VR experience and we would definitely recommend taking a look at it.
-Sure – it might take you some time to really get started but that’s the case for almost any software.
+Blender is more than suited to create your very first 3D models for your VR experience and we would definitely recommend taking a look at it.
+Sure – it might take you some time to really get started, but that’s the case for almost any software.

 Step 4: 2D-Elements and Graphics

-So after you’ve downloaded your .png icon you can just import it into the VRdirect Studio and use it for your interactive elements.
+After you’ve downloaded your .png icon you can just import it to VRdirect Studio and use it for your interactive elements.

-The answer might be more simple then you’d expected but using the youtube search function to find royalty free sound effects works pretty good.
-Just search for your desired sound (e.g. a “punch”) and add the term “sfx royalty free”.
+The answer might be simpler then you’d expect, but using YouTube’s search function to find royalty free sound effects works pretty well.
+Just search for your desired sound (e.g. “punch”) and add the term “sfx royalty free”.

 You will find many videos including download links.
 Again: make sure to read the whole video description or visit the website of the creator (if one is declared) to make sure under what conditions the effect is free to use in your project.